JessicaCaishanghai/Predict_Concert_Fee_Ticketmaster/README.md

 ## Results

 You can see the model in action via visiting the streamlit app.
 As a user, you can enter your favourite kind of events and all the dates that you are available by the slider.
 You can also choose where you intend to see the events: Los Angeles or New York.
 Those predictors help output the ticket price for the earliest available date, and it will later generate a visualization of the price in your available date range.
 To utilize this, you can look at [here](https://app-561457278990.us-west2.run.app).
 Moreover, if it isn't running anymore, you can choose to see my slides for final presentation. [presentation](https://github.com/JessicaCaishanghai/Predict_Concert_Fee_Ticketmaster/blob/main/slides/418Final%20Where%E2%80%99s%20the%20best%20seats_%20%20Predicting%20Concert%20Prices%20To%20Assist%20Decision%20(2).pdf).

+## Structure

+There is a backend API, an interactive front end published through Google run using Streamlit and Flask framework.
+The **API** folder: Building API and Predictive Model like `server.py` and `predict.py`.
+The **APP** folder: Building APP interface using Streamlit.
+The **EDA_and_Model**: Process of model training and light EDA.
+Some explorations on the European Ticketmaster market.
+The **images** folder: EDA pictures.
+The **slides**: Slides for presentations.